cryzed/toFeed/README.md

 [Twitter](http://twitter.com/):

-  - twitter?\<username\>
+  - twitter?\<data_widget_id\>

-    Turns the regular twitter feed into an RSS feed.
-Simply use the username as an argument.

   - twitter/timelineWidget?\<data_widget_id\>

     Turns the timeline widget data stream into an RSS feed.
 To retrieve the data widget id you need to access your Twitter settings, create a new widget and then grab the "data-widget-id" attribute from the JavaScript snippet you are provided.

+  - twitter/primitive?\<username\>

+    Turns the regular twitter feed into an RSS feed.
+Simply use the username as an argument.
+Apparently there are different kind of Twitter pages, so don't expect this to work for all users.
+Time timeline widget is a way better option.

 Usage